 I welcome this long overdue Bill.
 It is important to say that this journey began not in the lifetime of the current Government, as has been said, nor in the lifetime of the previous Government, but in that of the Government before that.
 At that time, the former Minister of State and my party colleague, Kathleen Lynch, secured access to free GP care for children under the age of six.
 It is also important to note and remind Senators that the move was not universally popular.

 Members from parties within this Chamber opposed that move.
 They said it was unnecessary, that it was not the right use of scarce resources and that it would be too expensive.
-However, the then Minister of State, Kathleen Lynch, persevered and every family across the country would now say that opening up free access to GP care to under-sixes was an important and good initiative.
+However, the then Minister of State, Kathleen Lynch, persevered and every family across the country would now say that opening up free access to GP care to those under six years of age was an important and good initiative.

 My concern with this Bill is the timing of the implementation and the three phases of the extension of free GP care to children aged eight, ten and then 12 years.
 The Minister said that there was good reason for the phased implementation and that it would overwhelm the health system if we were to introduce it in one go.
 I judge a policy based on the evidence that is available and I ask the Minister to publish the evidence, which may or may not be available, of how the public health system would be overwhelmed if the Government were to implement this in one go.
 It did not seem GPs were overwhelmed in 2015.
 In fact, when I talk to GPs now, they tell me that most of the pressure comes when children are about to turn six because parents turn up about a month before that birthday and ask the GPs to look at them while they are still able to access the free GP care.
 That is when the point of pressure occurs, not when the care becomes available.
 We need to see that evidence because there is no point just saying that this is going to overwhelm the public health system when I and many others believe that it will not.